kwNick/JWT-Auth/Jwt-Auth/frontend/jwtpsql/README.md

 They carry subject (sub), roles, and claims so the backend doesn’t need to hit the DB every time.

 They’re self-contained: any service can validate them with just the signing key.

+### Fetching from the client so that I can have refreshToken cookie

+You had to fetch from the client so that your refreshToken cookie (which is marked as HttpOnly) would actually get sent back to your backend by the browser.
+Let’s break it down:

+1. HttpOnly cookies can’t be read in JavaScript

+You put the refresh token inside an HttpOnly cookie for security reasons (so document.cookie or React state can’t access it and expose it to XSS).

+Because of this, your frontend code cannot directly grab the refresh token value and manually attach it in headers.

+2. The browser handles cookies automatically on requests

+When you make a request to your backend from the client (using fetch or axios), the browser automatically attaches cookies for that domain/path (including HttpOnly cookies).

+This means the backend will receive the refresh token without you ever touching it on the frontend.

+3. Why you couldn’t just do it on the server-side (Next.js server actions / API routes)?

+If you only run a server action or API route without going through the browser, the request doesn’t carry your browser’s cookies by default.

+That’s why you needed to trigger a client-side fetch—so that the browser would attach the refresh token cookie and send it to your Spring Boot backend.

+4. Flow Recap

+Login → backend sets refreshToken in an HttpOnly cookie.

+Later, when access token expires → frontend makes a fetch('/api/auth/refresh').

+Browser auto-includes refreshToken cookie.

+Backend verifies refresh token → issues new access token → frontend gets it back (in response body or headers).

+👉 In short:
+You had to fetch from the client because that’s the only way to get the browser to attach the HttpOnly cookie with the refresh token when calling your backend.